 Fuzzy Rose Mold?

-You see, this “rose mold” had developed on the soil surface wherever she had used this fertilizer.
+Something that seemed like “rose mold” had developed on the soil surface wherever she had used this fertilizer.
 She even brought us a sample to see.
-She said her roses looked fine, but requested a refund in return for what was left in the bag.
+She said her roses looked fine, but requested a refund for what was left in the bag.

 We were all mystified.
 We had never seen this kind of thing before, and refunded her money.
 But I was still curious, so I called the Rose Society to find out if they had seen or heard about this phenomenon from other rose growers.
 Indeed they had!
 In fact, the rosarian on the other end started laughing!

-It turns out, that the fuzzy stuff was simply mycorrhizae doing its thing, except in overdrive.
+It turns out that the fuzzy stuff was simply mycorrhizae doing its thing, except in overdrive.
 Mycorhizzae is a naturally existing fungus that has existed in soils for over 450 million years.
-It forms a symbiotic relationship with plant root systems, and essentially extends the plant’s nutritional network, and boosts its ability to absorb water, key nutrients and trace minerals.
+It forms a symbiotic relationship with plant root systems, and essentially extends the plant’s nutritional network, boosting its ability to absorb water, key nutrients, and trace minerals.

-Usually this network is hidden underneath the soil surface, which is what threw us off.
+Usually this network is hidden underneath the soil surface.
 In our customer’s case, it had continued expanding above ground – manifesting itself with this white fuzz.
-I wish I would have been able to identify it, so I could have told her what it was, but – long story short – prolific mychorrhizae is exceptionally good news for your garden.
+Long story short – prolific mychorrhizae is exceptionally good news for your garden.

 The Benefits of Mycorrhizae Mold On Soil